How to Know the Best Sleeping Position for Your Digestion

 With these features in mind, scientists are currently investigating the impact of sleep position on digestion.
 For example, a study in the JAMA Internal Medicine journal focusing on acid reflux and heartburn found that subjects experienced fewer symptoms when resting on their left sides for four hours after a heavy, fatty meal.

-There are several other tips for fine-tuning your left side sleeping position:
+Other tips for fine-tuning your left side sleeping position

 Can’t stand sleeping on your left side?
 Next, we’ll take a quick look at the pros and cons of other common sleeping positions.